top of page

 Timing: The best time to trim Clusia Guttifera is during the active growing season, which typically occurs in spring and summer.
 Avoid pruning during periods of dormancy or when the plant is stressed, as this can inhibit recovery and growth.

-Tools: Use clean, sharp pruning shears or scissors to make precise cuts.
+Tools: Use clean, sharp pruning shears or hedge trimmers to make precise cuts.
 Disinfect your tools before and after use to prevent the spread of diseases between plants.
-You may also need gloves to protect your hands from any sap or irritants.
+You may also want to wear gloves to protect your hands from sap or skin irritation.

 Identify Areas for Trimming: Inspect the Clusia Guttifera and identify any areas that require trimming.
-Look for dead, diseased, or damaged branches, as well as any overgrown or leggy growth that detracts from the plant's appearance.
+Look for branches that are growing unevenly, too tall, or out of the desired shape.
+Also remove any damaged, diseased, or dead leaves or stems.

 bottom of page